-- evaluate the compatibility of the realisation of the project's objectives. - support the selection of the technologies and solutions evaluating replicability potential and impacts. - support the local consortium management. - support the updating of the planning framework and stakeholders' involvement (System thinking, Maratona ascolto...). - support in the business plans definition. - monitoring and EMS implementation.
+- support the updating of the planning framework and stakeholders' involvement (System thinking, Maratona ascolto...). - · support in the business plans definition. - · monitoring and EMS implementation.

 Moreover, SPES, in close contact with the lighthouses and the other project leaders, will:

 - promote the experience exchange among international partners. - assess the technologies, approaches and business plans of the various measures adopted in the lighthouses. - develop, together with the lighthouses, replication plans.